webplatform/docs/tutorials/css-regions/index.md

 Check your target browsers' support for CSS3's [[css/properties/widows|'''widows''']] and [[css/properties/orphans|'''orphans''']] properties.
-They offer finer control over how many 'lines' of text are allowed to break into another region.
+They offer finer control over how many ''lines'' of text are allowed to break into another region.
 By default, individual lines may break into separate regions.